 Any joviality is gone with the opening whistle.
 From the first Arsenal attack, Frank Stapleton and Jimmy Greenhoff collide.
 Both go down, receive treatment, and carry on shortly after.
 It’s nothing malicious from either player, but goes to show neither side will hold back.
 Continue reading →

-To start their Cup campaign, Arsenal had ran roughshod over Sheffield United in the 3rd Round, Macdonald providing four of the five Arsenal goals on the day.
-Wolverhampton proved more bothersome, but again it was Macdonald to the rescue, scoring the 2:1 winner in the 90th minute.
+To start their Cup campaign, Arsenal had ran roughshod over Sheffield United in the 3rd Round.
+Macdonald provided four of the five Arsenal goals on the day.
+Wolverhampton proved more bothersome.
+Again it was Macdonald to the rescue, scoring the 2:1 winner in the 90th minute.
 Walsall were disposed of easily enough, 4:1.
 Their fellow Third Division outfit Wrexham managed to pull level at 1:1, but in the end were sent home all the same, 3:2.
 A Macdonald brace at Stamford Bridge ensured the semi-final win over Leyton Orient, 3:0.

 With half the season gone and the FA Cup claiming the weekend it’s the ideal time to take a look at the title race in the Premier League.

 Our main focus lies on Manchester, naturally.
 We ponder Pep’s motives and approach, while rejoicing in United’s good run.
 (Of course, we always had faith in Mourinho.)
 The big question, though, is: With a Top 4 finish now looking reasonable for United, what two sides would they overtake by season’s end?

 Here are the minutes in case you want to jump around:

 02:00 Can Burnley plan for PL football in 2017/18?